 Typically, the Compensation Committee meets or takes action by unanimous written consent at least quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with the Chief Executive Officer.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees, as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
 In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 The Compensation Committee has direct responsibility for the oversight of the work of any advisers engaged for the purpose of advising the Compensation Committee.
 In particular, the Compensation Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-Under its charter, to the extent required by SEC and Nasdaq rules, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
+Under its charter, to the extent required by SEC and Nasdaq rules, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other advisers to the Compensation Committee, other than in-house legal counsel a only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

 Since 2014, the Company has engaged Radford, a business unit of Aon plc ("Radford"), as its compensation consultant.
-Radford was retained to provide an assessment of the Company's executive and director compensation programs in comparison to executive and director compensation programs at selected publicly-traded peer companies.
-As part of its engagement, Radford was requested by the Board to develop a comparative group of companies and to perform analyses of competitive performance and compensation levels for that group.
+For 2021, Radford was retained to provide input to the Compensation Committee on executive and director compensation programs based on information regarding comparable publicly-traded peer companies.
+As part of its engagement, Radford was requested by the Compensation Committee to develop recommendations for annual compensation increases, executive and director equity grants, and total compensation for newly appointed/promoted executives.
 Radford ultimately developed recommendations that were presented to the Board for its consideration.